 The DMU scrolls down the tab grid automatically to bring new grid rows into view when the corresponding tables are assigned to scanning threads.
 You can suspend the automatic scrolling by clicking the Scroll Lock icon in the top right-hand corner of the Scan Progress tab.
 This enables you to monitor the overall progress of the scanning by looking at the progress indicators in the topmost row of the grid.
 To resume automatic scrolling, click the Scroll Lock icon again.

 You can suspend the scanning process by clicking Stop on the bottom of the Scan Progress tab.
 The button will change to Continue.
 Click Continue to resume scanning.
 See "Database Scan Report: Stopping the Scan" for more information.

 After the scan finishes, the DMU shows an information dialog box.
 You can now analyze the scan results on the Database Scan Report tab.

-After the scan is completed, you can view the most current scan results either on the Scanning subtabs of various Properties tabs, described in Viewing and Setting Object Properties in the DMU , or, in a much more convenient way, on the Database Scan Report tab.
+After the scan completes, view the most current scan results on the Scanning subtabs of the Properties tabs, or more conveniently on the Database Scan Report tab.

 Depending on what the scan results are, you should follow one of the migration scenarios described in "Cleansing Scenario 1: A Database with No Issues", "Cleansing Scenario 2: Cleansing Expansion Issues", or "Cleansing Scenario 3: Cleansing Invalid Representation Issues".